torstensola/obsidian_paperpile/README.md

 This should process the bibtex info into the note layout I made and rename the Untitled.md note into "firstauthor et al year title" format and move it into the Paper notes folder.
 Done!

 Caveat: I certainly haven't tested this on a HUGE number of papers.
 May be that older papers will crash it.
 I also basically exclusively read neuroscience papers.
 May differ for humanities.
 Sooo, give it a try, and tweak to your own style/delight.
 May improve code in future.

+Update: the script now creates the /Paper notes/ folder in the vault if there was none.
+It also checks that the vault folder (input variable) exists, and that there are no duplicates of the processed note file.
+Exits if any of these fail.